-We compare results with simple linear regression, also evaluated in the same manner, but using only one of the parameters {\it i.e} either $\Phi$ or $\sigma$.
-From the analysis of the errors plotted in Fig. \ref{RE_mobility_fig}, we find that for lower PDI the caging potential is a good parameter to describe the mobility.
+We compare results with simple linear regression, also evaluated in the same manner, but using only one of the parameters i.e., either $\Phi$ or $\sigma$.
+From the analysis of the errors plotted in Fig. \ref{RE_mobility_fig}, we find that for lower PDI, the caging potential is a good parameter to describe mobility.
 However, with an increase in PDI, size becomes the dominant variable in prediction.
 We also do a similar analysis using $\Psi$ and $\sigma$ and find that between this pair, size always plays a dominant role for all systems.
-For smaller PDI where size does not play a strong role, it appears that among the three variables, SOP is the best predictor of the dynamics.
+For smaller PDIs where size does not play a strong role, it appears that among the three variables, SOP is the best predictor of the dynamics.

-Note that in the above analysis, although we have treated $\Phi$ and $\Psi$ as independent variables, both have some dependence on the size.
-The dependence of $\Phi$ on size can be seen in Fig. \ref{sigma_hard_soft_diff_PDI_fig}, where we find that soft particles are primarily small and hard particles are primarily big in size.
+Note that in the above-mentioned analysis, although we have treated $\Phi$ and $\Psi$ as independent variables, both have some dependence on the size.
+The dependence of $\Phi$ on the size can be seen in Fig. \ref{sigma_hard_soft_diff_PDI_fig}, where we find that soft particles are primarily small and hard particles are primarily big in size.
 The figure also suggests that this dependence increases with PDI and decreases as we increase M. Note that in the figure, we have taken only the hardest and softest particles.
 To quantify this observation for all particles, in Table \ref{SC_correlation value_table}, we report the Spearman rank correlations between the different parameters, and the correlation values do support the inference drawn from Fig. \ref{sigma_hard_soft_diff_PDI_fig}.
 For all the systems, the correlation between the local structure and size is more for M=1.
-Now since dynamics is also correlated with the size of the particles thus, the local structure appears to be better correlated with the dynamics for M=1.
+Now since dynamics is also correlated with the size of the particles, the local structure appears to be better correlated with dynamics for M=1.
 This effect increases with polydispersity.
 We also find that at higher polydispersity, compared to $\Phi$, $\Psi$ is more correlated with $\sigma$.
-Thus at higher polydispersity, at longer times, the Vibrality appears to be a better predictor of the dynamics, as seen in Fig. \ref{scattered_plot_diff_PDI_M_M0_fig}.
-Thus for systems with large PDI, any order parameter which is correlated with the size of the particles will appear to be a good predictor of the dynamics.
+Therefore at higher polydispersity, and longer times, the Vibrality appears to be a better predictor of the dynamics, as seen in Fig. \ref{scattered_plot_diff_PDI_M_M0_fig}.
+Therefore for systems with a large PDI, any order parameter that is correlated with the size of the particles will appear to be a good predictor of the dynamics.